Hakomi: Approach and method

-Other components of the Hakomi Method include the sensitivity cycle, techniques such as "contact and tracking", "prompts" and "taking over", "embracing resistance", and developing a greater sensitivity to clients and how to work with their individual issues based on character typology originated by Alexander Lowen.

 Related therapies

-The Hakomi Institute describes itself as an international nonprofit organization founded in 1981 that teaches Hakomi therapy worldwide.
-Its website includes an international directory of Hakomi practitioners.
+The Hakomi Institute (founded in 1981) describes itself as an international nonprofit that offers training in Hakomi therapy in multiple countries.
 The institute's programs focus on training psychotherapists and professionals in related fields.
-Its faculty are mainly professional psychotherapists who base their teaching of the Hakomi Method on current discoveries in neuroscience and on their own clinical insights.
-The Hakomi Institute is a professional member of the Association for Humanistic Psychology, the U.S. Association for Body Psychotherapists, and an accredited Continuing Education provider for the National Board for Certified Counselors and the National Association of Social Workers.
+Its faculty are primarily professional psychotherapists who incorporate insights from neuroscience and clinical practice into their teaching of the Hakomi Method.
+The Hakomi Institute is a member of the Association for Humanistic Psychology, the U.S. Association for Body Psychotherapists, and an accredited Continuing Education provider for the National Board for Certified Counselors and the National Association of Social Workers.

-Ron Kurtz left the Hakomi Institute in the 1990s to create a new organization, Ron Kurtz Trainings.
-With a new group, he developed the Hakomi Method in new directions, offering training for both professionals and laypeople.
-He called the refined version of his work Hakomi Assisted Self-Discovery.
+Kurtz left the Hakomi Institute in the 1990s to create a new organization, Ron Kurtz Trainings, which offers training for professionals and laypeople.

-Both versions of the Hakomi Method are based in loving presence, mindfulness, somatics, and the other principles described above, and fall within the definition of body psychotherapy.

-Another technique based on the Hakomi Method is Sensorimotor psychotherapy, developed by Pat Ogden.

 Validation

-Body psychotherapy has been scientifically validated by the European Association for Psychotherapy (EAP) as having a number of modalities within this branch of psychotherapy.
-Hakomi Therapy is one of the approaches or modalities within Body Psychotherapy recognized by the EAP.
+The European Association for Psychotherapy recognizes body psychotherapy as a validated branch of psychotherapy; the Hakomi Method is one of the modalities included under this category.